UK sticks with depositor preference in bank reform

-LONDON May 6 Britain will publish detailed proposals on reform of its banking sector next month, the Treasury said, and will press ahead with plans to ensure that savers get their money back ahead of other investors if banks fail.
+LONDON The government will publish detailed proposals on reform of its banking sector next month, the Treasury said, and will press ahead with plans to ensure that savers get their money back ahead of other investors if banks fail.

 There had been speculation within the industry and political circles that the "depositor preference" proposal would be dropped or watered down following complaints from the banks that it would erode the value of their bonds.
 Under the proposals, bondholders would have to take a lower place in the queue of creditors should a bank become insolvent.